sourcegraph/handbook/content/ops/bizops/amplitude.md

 #### Adding events to Amplitude

 Amplitude is built on top of our existing [eventLogger infrastructure](https://sourcegraph.com/search?q=context:global+eventLogger.log%28+repo:%5Egithub%5C.com/sourcegraph/sourcegraph%24+&patternType=literal), so we consider an event to be anything logged by this.
+We use [object action framework in Proper Case](https://segment.com/academy/collecting-data/naming-conventions-for-clean-data/) for our naming.
+For example, in eventLogger this would show up as 'SearchSubmitted', and in Amplitude it's converted to 'Search Submitted'.

 1. A product/engineering team member should let BizOps/DataOps know if there's an event they would like added to Amplitude.
 2. Since Amplitude events are based on ```sourcegraph_analytics.amplitude_events_v3``` an [INSERT statement](https://console.cloud.google.com/bigquery?pli=1&project=telligentsourcegraph&ws=!1m14!1m4!1m3!1stelligentsourcegraph!2sbquxjob_3a38e2f8_179cb5027f7!3sUS!1m4!4m3!1stelligentsourcegraph!2sdotcom_events!3samplitude_events_v2!1m3!8m2!1s839055276916!2sed7433a9cf0646a8a7c186c907b9accb&jobFilter=%255B%257B_22k_22_3A_22User%2520email_22_2C_22t_22_3A10_2C_22v_22_3A_22_5C_22ericbm%2540sourcegraph.com_5C_22_22_2C_22s_22_3Atrue%257D%255D&sq=839055276916:ed7433a9cf0646a8a7c186c907b9accb) needs to be run to add or backfill events.
 A BizOps/DataOps team member will run this INSERT statement.